Eric Brady: Storylines

 Eric returns to Salem in November 2012 as a priest at St. Luke's church.
 Eric hires Nicole to work as the secretary at the church.
 Eric opens up to Nicole about the violence he experienced while working as a photographer in the Congo.
-Eric is wary of Nicole's lingering feelings for him, and also harbors some feelings for her.
+Eric is wary of Nicole's lingering feelings for him and also harbors some feelings for her.
 Eric reluctantly begins working with Kristen DiMera (Eileen Davidson) on his new school project for the community.
 He disapproves of Kristen's romance with his step-brother, Brady Black (Eric Martsolf), and by the time he is able to get past his reservations and agrees to counsel them before their wedding, Eric uncovers repressed memories of Kristen drugging and raping him.
-He then is kidnapped by Stefano DiMera with Nicole, in an attempt to cover up for his daughter.
-Waiting together for their deaths, Nicole confesses that she still loves Eric and Eric, although he is astonished, also confesses that he still loves her.
-They are amazingly saved and brought to the hospital.
+He then is kidnapped by Stefano DiMera with Nicole in an attempt to cover up for his daughter.
+Waiting together for their deaths, Nicole confesses that she still loves Eric and Eric, although he is astonished, confesses that he still loves her.
+They are rescued and brought to the hospital.
 After being released, he talks to Nicole and tells her that to get back his priesthood, which had been stripped after the wedding fiasco, he has to go on sabbatical.
 Nicole is shocked and hurt, especially when she remembers him telling her that he loves her.
 But he continues by saying that the real reason to go on sabbatical is to see if he can be the husband to Nicole that she deserves.
 He then leaves Salem.
 With the proof now resurfaced, the Vatican agrees to hear Eric's case about being reinstated to the priesthood.
 Nicole even travels to Rome to testify that she kept the proof from Eric for selfish reasons.
 Moved by her testimony and the proof, the bishop offers Eric admission back into the priesthood.
 But, still troubled by his inability to forgive Nicole, Eric turns it down.
 He returns to Salem and works as a photographer for the PR department at University Hospital.

 He spends months fighting with Nicole, who keeps pleading with him to try to forgive her.
 But he can't.
 He finally finds a distraction when his ex-girlfriend, Serena Mason, comes to Salem in the winter of 2014 to do medical research for a story that she is working on.
-Eric and Serena met in Africa, while she was there on a story assignment and they fell in love.
+Eric and Serena met in Africa while she was there on a story assignment, and they fell in love.
 Serena initially did not stand in Eric's way when he felt drawn to the priesthood, but as soon as she heard that Eric had left the priesthood, she wanted to see if there was another chance for them.
 Eric is happy to see her when she arrives in Salem.